September 12-14, 2014

 Goombay is as a cultural expression of a people, erduring slavery days in Bermuda.
 Both music and rhythm were brought form Africa and West Indies.
 The original dancers used a skin-covered drum that was called "Gombey" meaning rhythm.
 In the Bahamas the word is "Goombay" and in Jamaica, the dance is known as "Gumbay".
 The Goombay dancers wear colorful costumes and high headdresses topped with feathers.
 Often times, grotesque masks help to enhance the free and exotic movements.

 New this year, Goombay will be part of First Lady Michelle Obama’s Let’s Move health initiative with demonstrations from vegan chef and author Bryant Terry.
 And don't miss the Goombay Dance Off competition on opening night.
-The fun Goombay Parade on Saturday morning will run from Pack Square to the Roger McGuire Green at the other end of Pack Square Park.
+The fun Goombay Percussion Procession on Saturday at 11 AM will run from Pack Square to the Roger McGuire Green at the other end of Pack Square Park.
 Live music features Lyric, Jonathan Scales, Zansa, Reggaeinfinity from South Carolina and the 101 Runners Mardi Gras Indians band.

 Goombay is typcially held on Market Street at the YMI Cultural Center, but it's moving this year due to construction in that area.